-(2) At least one-third shall be parents or guardians of children with developmental disabilities, or immediate relatives or guardians of adults with developmental disabilities;
+(2) At least one-third shall be parents or guardians of living children with developmental disabilities, or immediate relatives or guardians of living adults with developmental disabilities;

 (4) Not employees of a State agency that receives funds or provides services under this subtitle, and who are not managing employees of any other entity that receives funds or provides services under this subtitle.

 D. Other individuals who are deemed by the Chairperson to have important contributions to make to the Council may be appointed as ex-officio members.
 Those individuals may participate in the meetings but they may not make motions or vote on matters before the Council.